stdmod/puppet-modules/Parameters_List.md

 **class::server** - Manages the server installation.

-**class::package* - Manages only the installation of 'class' package
+**class::install* - Manages only the installation of 'class'

 **class::service** - Manages only the service of 'class'